Not a member? Sign Up!

 “The significant problems we face can not be solved at the same level of thinking with which it was created.”

-The so-called symptoms that underlie various diagnoses of MI, whether it be depression or Bipolar disorder, are not static conditions that can be neatly placed in specific cubbyholes that offer insightful guidelines for effective treatment.
-In fact rarely is this the case.
-MI is one of the many aspects of human experience that most if not all people experience over the course of their lifetime.
+The so-called symptoms that underlie various diagnoses of mental illness, whether it be depression or Bipolar disorder, are not static conditions that can be neatly placed in specific cubbyholes that offer insightful guidelines for effective treatment.
+In fact rarely is this the case. mental illness is one of the many aspects of human experience that most if not all people experience over the course of their lifetime.
 Grief is a normal reaction for someone who has just experienced a loss.
 PTSD is a perfectly rational psychosomatic response to sexual assault.

 Taken this way, an episode of schizophrenia or other types of psychosis can be considered a response to a personal crisis, and in some cultures a rite of passage in one’s development towards maturity.
 Supporting a person undergoing any such crisis free of stigma or prejudice may produce a far different outcome from one which results in ostracism, hostility, hospitalization, and drug treatment devoid of any other form of care.

-The problem is that for those that have not been previously diagnosed with MI are told that it is a situational thing, not an enduring biological condition, while for those diagnosed with MI, much too often the label is used to justify the patient’s behavior.
+The problem is that for those that have not been previously diagnosed with mental illness are told that it is a situational thing, not an enduring biological condition, while for those diagnosed with mental illness, much too often the label is used to justify the patient’s behavior.
 The label can often feed upon itself, and perpetuate the cycle of internalized stigma that is then reinforced by treatment, as well-intentioned as it might be.

 Panic attacks preceding a job interview or a graduate school entry exam may be considered extreme for some, but everyone has some sort of vulnerability or another that can bring out “symptomatic behavior”.
 Calling this “panic disorder” or generalized anxiety disorder as a pretext to prescribing anti-anxiety medication may be clinically the right thing to do, but it is difficult to assess the psychological damage caused to the patient over time created with a label of psychic pathology, and then attacking the symptom without delving into the underlying causes.

 Medical practitioners must consider their role in relation to the patient.
-This is not to negate the fact that indeed, biological influences play a huge role in manifesting symptoms of MI.
-Nor does this negate the important role that psychiatric drugs may play in alleviating symptoms of MI so that other treatments such as talk therapy can kick in optimally.
+This is not to negate the fact that indeed, biological influences play a huge role in manifesting symptoms of mental illness.
+Nor does this negate the important role that psychiatric drugs may play in alleviating symptoms of mental illness so that other treatments such as talk therapy can kick in optimally.
 Diagnosis should only be a beginning – a roadmap if you will, and not the end of treatment as if administering the “correct drug regimen” is all that is required for success.

 Being human, psychiatrists and clinical psychologists are vulnerable to making biased judgments like anyone else, but in such professional capacity, there is more at stake.
 Studies have shown that unconscious biases or stereotyped perceptions on the part of the mental health professional may have adverse effects upon the patient’s recovery process.
 Biases may communicate themselves in subtle attitudes or behaviors that elude detection on the surface, making them much more pernicious and pervasive in their influence than previously thought…